Research and scholarship in ecosystem modeling and sustainability science

 Prof. Currie came to this field through a circuitous route.
 As an undergraduate, he studied physics and philosophy at Brown University, graduating in 1983.
 He then worked in a variety of non-academic settings before returning to graduate school.
-He worked as a systems engineer on the Space Shuttle for its primary contractor (Rockwell) in the plant where the Shuttle was assembled, in Downey, CA. Later he continued the systems engineering focus at the consulting firm Booz, Allen & Hamilton in Washington DC, conducting studies for the Department of Defense on a number of classified projects in the 1980s, including space-based lasers and the vulnerability of defense communications networks.
-Leaving systems engineering, he spent a couple of years as a professional stock options trader with a seat on the San Francisco Stock Exchange.
-He then spent half a year backpacking through Alaska, Australia, Europe and Southeast Asia.
+He worked as a systems engineer on the Space Shuttle for its primary contractor (Rockwell) in the plant where the Shuttle was assembled, in Downey, CA. Later he moved to the consulting firm Booz, Allen & Hamilton in Washington DC, conducting studies for the Department of Defense on a number of classified systems-engineering projects in the 1980s.
+Leaving engineering, he spent a couple of years as a professional stock options trader with a seat on the San Francisco Stock Exchange.
+He then spent half a year backpacking through Alaska, Europe, Australia and New Zealand, and Southeast Asia.

-During these travels, and with a growing interest in the environment, Prof. Currie developed a strong sense that ecosystems could be studied from a systems science and modeling perspective.
-(This is a common view today, but was much less understood in the 1980s).
-He also developed a strong sense of idealism that we in the developed world can apply the knowledge and advanced tools available to us to better understand the functioning of ecological systems and the resources they provide, to figure out ways to benefit human societies today while also maintaining the ability of ecosystems and the Earth system to benefit future generations.
 Currie completed a MS in Environmental Sciences at the University of Virginia and a PhD in Natural Resources at the Institute for the Study of Earth, Oceans and Space at the University of New Hampshire.
 He completed a postdoctoral fellowship in Woods Hole, MA at the Marine Biological Laboratory in the Ecosystems Center.
-He served on the faculty at the University of Maryland beginning in 1997 and has now been on the faculty at the University of Michigan since 2003.
+He served on the faculty at the University of Maryland beginning in 1997 and moved to the University of Michigan faculty in 2003.

-Dr. Currie has two children in college, and as a hobby he pursues amateur drawing and painting (see his artist website).
+Dr. Currie has two grown children and as a hobby he pursues drawing and painting (see his artist website).